 - Mail the completed New Account Application and Rollover/Direct Transfer Form to BlackRock at the address on the application.

 - We will establish your Account and request the assets from your current custodian (unless you indicated a rollover check is included).

 If you are already a participant in the CollegeAdvantage Plan and wish to move your assets over to the BlackRock CollegeAdvantage advisor-sold 529 Plan, you would request a "Direct Transfer" (Section 2A of the form).
-Please be aware: a transfer will be treated as a nontaxable (for federal income tax purposes) investment reallocation of Account assets, which is allowable only once per calendar year.
+Please be aware: a transfer will be treated as a nontaxable (for federal income tax purposes) investment reallocation of Account assets, which is allowable only twice per calendar year.

 You may also roll assets over from another Qualified Tuition Program, UTMA/UGMA, Coverdell Education Savings Account or qualified U.S. savings bond into your BlackRock CollegeAdvantage 529 Plan Account:

 You may request a "Direct Rollover" from another Qualified Tuition Program or a Coverdell Education Savings Account (Section 2C of the form).
 In a Direct Rollover, funds are transferred directly from the other Qualified Tuition Program to BlackRock CollegeAdvantage.